TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 Operations on production and staging environments usually require admin rights.
 Please contact DevOps personnel if necessary.

-## Helm and Terraform

-The `scripts/heml.yaml` file contains default Kubernetes settings for all environments and the `scripts/helm-*.yaml` files contain environment specific overrides for them.
-Likewise, the `scripts/terraform.yaml` file contains default cloud settings for all environments and the `scripts/terraform-*.yaml` files contain environment specific overrides for them.
-By modifying these files you can easily configure environment variables, secrets, resource requirements, autoscaling, and cronjob scheduling for your containers.
-See `scripts/helm/examples.yaml` and `scripts/terraform/examples.yaml` for examples.

-Changes you have made to containers or functions will be deployed automatically by CI/CD, but some "more permanent" terraform changes (databases, buckets, queues) you need to deploy manually with `taito env apply:ENV`.

 ## Secrets

 You can add a new secret like this: